wmahfoudh/shinigami-playlist/README.md

 **The Client-Side M3U Manager.**

 Shinigami Playlist is a modern, privacy-first web application designed to help you manage, clean, and organize your IPTV playlists directly in your browser.
-No backend server, no data uploads, no AI—just you and your media.
+No backend server, no data uploads, no AI, just you and your media.

 **Screenshot**